jakubtomsu/vmem/README.md

 // Mark some memory as ready to use. vmem_commit(ptr, 2048);

-// do something with the data...
+// do something with the data, now you can use bytes in [0..<2048]

 vmem_release(ptr, size);
 ```